seb07-cloud/az-upgrade-pip/README.md

 2. Run the script using the following command: `.\upgrade-pip.ps1`
 3. The script will then stop the virtual machine, upgrade the public IP address, and restart the virtual machine.

+## Warning

+This script will upgrade all public IP addresses in the specified subscription.
+When no Subscription is specified, the script will upgrade all public IP addresses in all subscriptions.

 ## Parameters

 This script takes the following parameters: